woedev/testing/docs/cios.md

 ## Installation {#wii-mini-installation}

-1. Power off your console.
-2. Insert your USB drive into your computer.
+1. Insert your USB drive into your computer.
-3. Copy the `apps` folder from [d2xl-cios-installer-mini.zip](https://woedev.github.io/testing/assets/files/d2xl-cios-installer-mini.zip) to the root of your USB drive.
+2. Copy the `apps` folder from [d2xl-cios-installer-mini.zip](https://woedev.github.io/testing/assets/files/d2xl-cios-installer-mini.zip) to the root of your USB drive.
-4. Reinsert your USB drive into your console.
+3. Reinsert your USB drive into your console.
-5. Power on your console.
+4. Power on your console.
-6. Launch the Homebrew Channel.
+5. Launch the Homebrew Channel.
-7. Launch d2xl cIOS Installer from the list of homebrew.
+6. Launch d2xl cIOS Installer from the list of homebrew.
-8. Select `Continue`.
+7. Select `Continue`.
-9. Set the options to the following:
+8. Set the options to the following:

 ##### cIOS 249 (base 57) {#wii-mini-cios249}